Baltemor369/LibraSync/README.md

 [] update all widgets to apply the new color

-[] select more esthetic colors for light
+[] select more esthetic colors for light mode

 [] select more esthetic colors for dark mode